grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

   </figure>
 </div>

 The rule editor UI reacts to the user input.
 Its engine sends a job command to the Amazon Simple Queue Service (SQS) to initialise the job.
+After that, the rule editor also performs the following processes in the background:

 *   Lambda listens to the request SQS queue and invokes a job via the Spark jobs API.
 *   The job fetches the executable artifacts, data source.
 After the job is completed, the job script saves the result sheet as required to S3.